fbpx

 The 2019 MLB All-Animosity Team

-This season's roster features a new generation of players to dislike
+Major League Baseball has its All-Star teams and I have my All-Animosity Team.
+This season’s roster features a new generation of players to dislike.

 It’s been a while since I put out the All-Animosity Team and because of it, this year’s team is full of new names.